The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: Abstract

 \section{Abstract}

 We generate simulations of the CMB temperature field as observed by the WMAP satellite, taking into account the detailed shape of the asymmetric beams and scanning strategy of the experiment, and use these to re-estimate the WMAP beam transfer functions.
 This method avoids the need of artificially symmetrizing the beams, as done in the baseline WMAP approach, and instead measures the total convolution effect by direct simulation.
-We find noticeable differences with respect to the nominal transfer functions.
-For instance, the nominal V1 beam under-estimates the full beam convolution by $\sim0$.5\% at $\ell=500$ and $\sim1.0$\% at $\ell=800$.
-Similar differences are seen for other DA's.
-This in turn implies that the high-$\ell$ power spectrum is biased low by $1-2$\%, effectively tilting the spectrum slightly.
-Re-estimating cosmological parameters we find that the spectral index of scalar perturbations is $n_{\textrm{s}} = 0.969\pm0.014$ after correcting for this effect, corresponding to a positive shift of $0.3\sigma$ compared to the previously released WMAP results.
+We find only small differences with respect to the nominal transfer functions, typically less than 1\% everywhere, and less than 0.5\% at $\ell < 400$.
+The net effect on the CMB power spectrum is less than 0.6\%.
+The effect on all considered cosmological parameters are negligible.
+For instance, we find that the spectral index of scalar perturbations after taking into account the beam asymmetries is $n_{\textrm{s}} = 0.964\pm0.014$, corresponding to a negative shift of $-0.1\sigma$ compared to the previously released WMAP results.
 Our CMB sky simulations are made publicly available, and can be used for general studies of asymmetric beam effects in the WMAP data.

 \keywords{cosmic microwave background --- cosmology: observations --- methods: statistical}